How to trace ancestors who were members of the Church of Ireland

 Where to trace Protestant ancestors online

-RCBL: The largest collection of registers (830 parishes) is held by the Church of Ireland's Representative Church Body Library (RCBL).
-It contains the oldest surviving Irish parish records – the baptism, marriage and burial registers of St John the Evangelist in Dublin – which date from 1619, and its collection grows every year as more parishes hand over their records for safekeeping.
+RCBL: The largest collection of registers (including those from some non-parochial ministries such as cathedrals, military chapels or chapels of ease) is held by the Church of Ireland's Representative Church Body Library (RCBL).
+The Library holds the oldest surviving Irish parish records – the baptism, marriage and burial registers of St John the Evangelist in Dublin – which date from 1619, and its collection grows every year as more parishes hand over their records for safekeeping.

 Remember that you may be able to trace ancestors in Church of Ireland registers even though they were not practising Anglicans.